finix-payments/finix-flex-docs-generator/sections/transfers/definition.md

 * A **Reversal** represents a refund or chargeback where funds are returned to a customer

-* A **Credit** is produced when funds are transferred to a merchant’s bank account when funding (i.e. paying out) a batch settlement
+* A **Credit** is produced when funds are transferred to a merchant's bank account when funding (i.e. paying out) a batch settlement

 `Transfers` can have four possible states values: PENDING, SUCCEEDED, FAILED, or CANCELED.